roncampbell/IRE22/R Fundamentals.md

 ![](https://github.com/roncampbell/IRE22/blob/images/DTracts5.png?raw=true)

-It would be useful to know the percentages for a few of the major races.
+It would be useful to know the percentages for some of the major races.
 While we're at it, let's reorder the columns so we can see the percentages without having to scroll across.

 <code>DenverCounties <- DenverCounties %>%
   mutate(WhitePer = 100 * (WhiteTotal / PopTotal),